dahljo/bcmeter/README.md

 ## Thank you for your interest!
 In this git you find everything you need to build your own bcMeter:

-**recommended:**
+## Recommended setup:
-download bcMeter.img from bcmeter.org and clone that to a microSD card - change WiFi credentials and you're ready
+download bcMeter.img from https://bcmeter.org and clone that to a microSD card - change WiFi credentials and you're ready

-**manual installation:**
+## manual installation:

 see https://bcmeter.org/wiki/index.php?title=Installation#Alternative:_Manual_Set_Up_the_microSD_Card for instructions, the basic procedure is: